-This is where an insights dashboard, like the one BlueConic offers, comes into play.
-Here, you get the full picture of how segments and individuals engage with you on a granular level.
+This is where an insights dashboard, like the one in BlueConic, comes into play.
+Here, you get the full picture of how segments engage with you on a granular level.

 Some of your martech undoubtedly has built-in analytics, meaning you can see all (or at least most) engagement related to those platforms and their distinct purposes (see the metrics graphic above).

 In a CDP like BlueConic, you can not only view meaningful customer insights from those systems unified together, but also activate that data into real-time messaging and ongoing marketing campaigns.